Research Reveals Growing Distrust for Threat Detection Tools as SOC Teams Struggle to Identify Real Attacks

 Security practitioners are increasingly confident in their capabilities but feel they are losing ground when it comes to detecting and prioritizing real threats.
 So, what is the disconnect?
 Many SOC teams are managing too many tools and still struggle with an overwhelming number of alerts, leading to concerns about missing critical threats.
 This is driving a lack of confidence and trust in the current threat detection tools practitioners are using and resulting in practitioners seeking alternative solutions, such as extended detection and response (XDR) solutions.
 The study found:

-- Nearly three-quarters (71%) of SOC practitioners worry they will miss a real attack buried in a flood of alerts and 51% believe they cannot keep pace with the increasing number of security threats.
+- Nearly three-quarters 73% (global 71%) of APAC SOC practitioners worry they will miss a real attack buried in a flood of alerts and 51% (same as global) believe they cannot keep pace with the increasing number of security threats.

-- Nearly half (47%) of practitioners do not trust their tools to work the way they need them to work, while 54% say the tools they work with actually increase the SOC workload instead of reducing it.
+- Nearly half 45% (global 47%) of practitioners do not trust their tools to work the way they need them to work, while 52% (global 54%) say the tools they work with actually increase the SOC workload instead of reducing it.

-- 62% of teams have either recently adopted or are exploring extended detection and response (XDR) solutions.
+- 61% (global 62%) of teams have either recently adopted or are exploring extended detection and response (XDR) solutions.

 Legacy Threat Detection Tools are Creating More Work for Practitioners, Resulting in Growing Vendor Distrust and Tool Dissatisfaction